Quick Digs: Treating Salvias as Bedding Plants

-This is the fifth and final article in our current Quick Digs series on preparation for winter in the Salvia garden.
+This is the fifth and final article in our Quick Digs series on preparation for winter in the Salvia garden.
 Each Quick Digs selects a central issue about gardening and provides a number of brief articles suggesting ways to deal with the issue.

 This post acknowledges that it isn't always possible or even preferable to overwinter tender perennial sages.
 Sometimes it is better to replant favorites as annuals in spring.